Furnished apartment for rent 3 bedrooms, Convention, Paris 15e

 The owner retains extensive rights.
 Thus, the civil code lease applies to owners who do not wish to commit over time.
 Therefore, the parties agree freely on the duration of the contract.

 This contractual freedom is particularly important for owners who, for example, have gone abroad themselves and want to find their apartment when they return; others invested to house their child when he becomes a student.
-There are many reasons why the owner of a furnished apartment for long-term rental wishes to keep the freedom to find his property on a given date.
+There are many reasons why the owner of a furnished apartment rental in Paris for long-term wishes to keep the freedom to find his property on a given date.